atwing/atwing.github.io/_posts/2017-07-30-custom-response-assistant.md

 Add the lines before **assistant.converse()** is executed to get a response whenever the Assistant is about to recording your query.
 You can find my implementation in the file **pushtotalk_resp.py**.
-Whenever you trigger a request you should hear your custom response first, before the Assistant starts recording with 'Recording audio request.'.
+Whenever you trigger a request you should hear your custom response first, before the Assistant starts recording with "Recording audio request."

 <br><br>
 If you have a better way of playing a custom response, I would love to know!
 Happy hacking and hopefully see you next time when we integrate IFTTT and Home Assistant to the system to run shell commands via Google Assistant.